 The Malaysian nation is a key trading partner within ASEAN (Association of Southeast Asian Nations), which has a total population of over 600 million.
 Along with neighbouring giants of India and China, this region of Asia is home to nearly half of the 7-billion-plus people in the world.

 Since its establishment, ANGKASA, the Malaysian National Co-operative Movement, is the apex for the Malaysian co-operative movement.
-With the approval of the new co-operative Act in 1993, ANGKASA was formally recognized by the government of Malaysia to represent the co-operative movement nationally and internationally.
+With the approval of the new co-operative act in 1993, ANGKASA was formally recognised by the government of Malaysia to represent the co-operative movement nationally and internationally.